exoad/ap-compsci-a/README.md

 Remember, don't copy my code if you get the same project.
 Please read the license for further details.

+All code are licenses and protected by the license see [here](./LICENSE.md).
+Please read this in order to better understand how things work.

 ### Files
 For each project and assignment, the code and assignment details would be put into a seperate folder.